Draw an energy-level diagram, similar to Figure 38.21, for the He... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-In hydrogen-like ions, such as He+, electrons occupy discrete energy levels defined by quantum mechanics.
-The energy levels are quantized and can be calculated using the formula E_n = -Z² * 13.6 eV / n², where Z is the atomic number and n is the principal quantum number.
-For He+, Z=2, which means the energy levels are closer together compared to hydrogen, affecting the emission and absorption spectra.
+In hydrogen-like atoms, such as He+, energy levels are quantized and determined by the principal quantum number (n).
+The energy of each level can be calculated using the formula En = -Z² * 13.6 eV / n², where Z is the atomic number.
+For He+, Z = 2, leading to distinct energy values for each level as n increases.

 Recommended video: